Sharan3009/evive-engineering-test/README.md

 # Branch used
 - master

+# Data
+- The given data is saved in `db.json` file.
+The code is reading the file to get the data.
+The code can be scaled using the json file by adding appropriate properties to the objects.

 # System Requirements
 - Node.js LTS version
 - Verify using `node -v` and `npm -v`.
 Node version `18.12.0` recommended.